 This agency may also help defray the tuition costs of those who qualify.
 For additional information or a as in how to apply for this assistance, students should visit the Vocational Rehabilitation Office closest to their residence.
 Where they can receive guidance in terms of eligibility requirements, granting and restrictions for these benefits.

-Also, visit the following website: http://www2.pr.gov/agencias/arv/Pages/default.aspx
+Also, visit the following website: https://arv.pr.gov/Pages/Servicios.aspx

-Work Investment Act Consortium Program (WIA)
+Work Investment Act Consortium Program (WIOA)

-Students participating in the program (WIA) are referred and selected by the municipalities that integrate the Consortium.
+Students participating in the program (WIOA) are referred and selected by the municipalities that integrate the Consortium.
 Selected students receive financial aid to study.
 Federally funded consortia provide these funds.